 But, here’s the thing.
 I stopped calling myself a “freelancer” a couple of years into the game.

 Because the word “freelancer” literally has the word “free” in it, and I’m not free!
-Through 10+ years of being self-employed and coaching clients who are self-employed, I’ve learned that you can easily level up in you offering by simply NOT USING THE DANG WORD!
+Through 10+ years of being self-employed and coaching clients who are self-employed, I’ve learned that you can easily level up by simply NOT USING THE DANG WORD!
 A lot of companies and clients seem to think freelancers should charge pennies, so we have to use a different word.